technicalpickles/technicalpickles.github.com/_posts/2008-10-28-rcov-for-almost-any-occasion.markdown

 Had a few things pointed out:

- * Rcov::RcovTask is in 'rcov/rcovtask', not 'rcov/rcov_task'.
+ * Rcov::RcovTask is in `rcov/rcovtask`, not `rcov/rcov_task`.
 Caught by hardbap.
  * The origin glob for that task only caught files in `test/*_test.rb`. `test/**/*_test.rb` would catch subdirectories too.
 Caught by fowlduck.
- * fowlduck found some problems when using metric_fu as a gem, and posted work arounds in the comments.
+ * fowlduck found some problems when using metric\_fu as a gem, and posted work arounds in the comments.